munificent/journal/_drafts/iterators.md

 ---
 layout: post
 title: "NO TITLE YET"
-tags: code language magpie UNTAGGED
+categories: code language magpie UNTAGGED
 ---

 If you're designing an imperative programming language, one think you end up thinking about is loops.
 If your only background is C/Java/JS, this seems like a no-brainer.
 You'll probably start with a vanilla C-style for loop: